ShuhaoZhangTony/ShuhaoZhangTony.github.io/_pages/Supervision.md

 ### For Prospective Students

-Due to the very much unfair graduate student scholarship allocation system at ISTD SUTD, I have temporarily stopped looking for phd students.
+Due to the very much ridiculous graduate scholarship allocation system at ISTD SUTD, I have temporarily stopped looking for phd students.
 However, if you are keen to work with me, you may still approach me for a discussion for other scholarship opportunities.